mohit8935/NYU-Prince-Helper/readme.md

 Output of the file (such as logs and standard output and erro) will be created in the directory from where you subimitted the job

-# Transferring files to Prince:
+# Transferring files to Prince

 ### Using SCP (Recommended):